-- The Capture/Compare Unit 6 (CCU6) is a 16-bit capture and compare unit specially designed for motor control purposes - CCU6 contains multiple timer modules.
-Their count values are compared with reference values in order to generate PWM signals - Timer 12 (T12) is provided with three comparators.
-Up to three synchronized PWM signals can be generated.
-These signals can be center aligned or edge aligned
+- The Capture/Compare Unit 6 (CCU6) is a 16-bit capture and compare unit specially designed for motor control purposes. - CCU6 contains multiple timer modules.
+Their count values are compared with reference values in order to generate PWM signals. - Timer 12 (T12) is provided with three comparators.
+By synchronizing them, up to three synchronized PWM signals can be generated.
+These signals can be center aligned or edge aligned.